abhitatachar2000/Python101/Strings/README.md

 3. Write a program that takes a string as input from the user, and returns a new string with all letters capitalized.
 4. Write a program that takes a string as input from the user, and returns the number of words in the string.
 5. Write a program that takes a string as input from the user, and returns a new string with all spaces removed.
+6. Write a program that takes a string as input from the user, and returns a new string with all occurrences of a given word replaced by asterisks.